collabnix/dockerlabs/README.md

-## 🏗️ Docker Labs  - The #1 Docker Tutorials for All Levels
+## 🏗️ Docker Labs  - The #1 Docker Tutorials and Free Resources for all Levels

 ![stars](https://img.shields.io/github/stars/collabnix/dockerlabs)